 Once you reach this step in the process, it may be appropriate to find a financial advisor.
 An advisor can help you determine the best ways to invest your money based on your current financial situation and goals.

-Step Five: Monitor Your Investments
+Step #5: Monitor and Rebalance Your Investments

 Once you have made your investments, it’s not wise to just leave them alone.
 Every so often, you should check in to see how your investments are performing and decide if you need to rebalance.